-While it’s important to note that mindfulness and meditation were originally a part of a spiritual framework of ethics and complementary practices imparted to liberate people of the delusions, attachments, and aversions that create suffering, folks in modern times are often drawn to secular mindfulness and meditation to simply live happier, healthier lives.
+Mindfulness and meditation were originally a part of a spiritual framework of ethics and complementary practices imparted to liberate people of the delusions, attachments, and aversions that create suffering.
+That being said, folks in modern times are often drawn to secular mindfulness and meditation to simply live happier healthier lives.

-In these classes, participants will be welcomed with a short chat about the upcoming meditation.
-This will be followed by a guided meditation, and an opportunity to share our experiences and ask questions.
+In these classes, participants will be welcomed with a brief accessible explanation about the upcoming meditation.
+This will be followed by a guided meditation, and an opportunity to share our experiences and explore questions.
 The amount of time we spend on each part of the class will be customized for your requested class.
-The forms of meditation exist, each with their own benefits; if you are interested in learning more about the benefits of each form of meditation and which might be right for your session, please contact Jo.
+Many forms of meditation exist, each with their own benefits; if you are interested in learning more about the benefits of each form of meditation and which might be right for your session, please contact Jo.

-Mindfulness is intentionally paying attention to the present with openness, curiosity, and acceptance.
-It is a formal practice we can engage in, like meditation, and can take the form of many styles and techniques.
-To practice mindfulness, we may be sitting, walking, standing, or even lying down.
-While engaged in a mindfulness practice, such as eating a raisin mindfully, we are are participating in an activity that focuses our awareness and trains our minds around the attitudinal foundations of mindfulness: non-judging, patience, a beginner’s mind, trust, non-striving, acceptance, and letting go.
-As with meditation, the empirical research on mindfulness in the last thirty years has produced ample evidence of its benefits (the infographics from various sources below do a good job of illustrating some of these findings).
+Mindfulness is intentionally paying attention to the present, observing with openness, curiosity, and non-judgment.
+It can be practiced formally or informally, as a seated meditation, or as a way to engage in activities like mindful walking, or mindful breathing.
+While engaged in a mindfulness practice, such as eating mindfully, we are are participating in an activity that focuses our awareness and trains our minds around the attitudinal foundations of mindfulness: non-judging, patience, a beginner’s mind, trust, non-striving, acceptance, and letting go.
+As with meditation, the empirical research on mindfulness in the last several decades has produced substantial evidence of its benefits (the infographics from various sources below do a good job of illustrating some of these findings).
 Please contact Jo if you are interested in a mindfulness class or series of classes.

 CLICK ON THE IMAGE TO ENLARGE